-The College of Law’s Center for Academic and Bar Readiness (CABR) helps students develop strong study skills to succeed in the JD program and prepare to take the bar.
+The College of Law and Public Service’s Student Success Center helps students develop strong study skills to succeed in the JD program and prepare to take the bar.
 Emphasis on academic readiness begins with new student orientation and is integrated into the curriculum starting from 1L.
 Along with improved study skills, candidates work on time management, outlining, and exam techniques.

-Learn More About the College of Law’s State Bar of California Accreditation
+Learn More About the College of Law and Public Service’s State Bar of California Accreditation

 Established in 1970, La Verne Law has produced generations of law professionals educated on standards of ethics and service to the community.
 The law school is part of the University of La Verne, which is fully accredited by the Western Association of Schools and Colleges.
 Among the other memberships maintained by the University are those in the American Council on Education, Association of Independent California Colleges and Universities, and Independent Colleges of Southern California.

-To learn more about the College of Law’s accreditation status or the JD program, contact the College of Law’s Office of Admissions by email or by phone at (877) 858-4529, or request more information today.
+To learn more about the College of Law and Public Service’s accreditation status or the JD program, contact the College of Law and Public Service’s Office of Admissions by email or by phone at (877) 858-4529, or request more information today.